-There are some key things to consider when you think about a baby's brain developing and how to best form strong attachments.
+There are some key things to consider when thinking about a baby's brain development.
 It is important for the baby to feel that their carer thinks about and is aware of them.
 A baby also needs soothing when they are distressed and stimulation in order to engage them and help them learn.

-After early childhood the development of the brain slows down but it continues to make new connections throughout their lifetime.
+After childhood the development of the brain slows down but it continues to make new connections throughout their lifetime.